alexantr/filemanager/README.md

 ## Bug tracker

 Have a bug?
-Please create an issue on [GitHub Issue tracker](https://github.com/alexantr/filemanager/issues)
+Please create an issue on [Issue tracker](https://github.com/alexantr/filemanager/issues)